 This course introduces students to key themes in the study of the history of indigenous peoples, focusing primarily on those peoples theme of Native peoples' reactive adaptations to historical change.
+Fulfills HU and DIV13 requirements.
 Also offered through Native American Studies and Peace Studies.